hazemanwer2000/knowledge-base/obsidian/Topics/Technical-Topics/Tooling/Git.md

 git checkout -b LOCAL-BRANCH REMOTE-ALIAS/REMOTE-BRANCH
 ```

-Instead, to push a local branch, onto a remote branch,
+For an already existing local branch, it can be setup to track a remote branch,

 ```
-git push REMOTE-ALIAS REMOTE-BRANCH [--force]
+git branch -u REMOTE-ALIAS/REMOTE-BRANCH
 ```

+*Note:* `git status` reveals if the local branch tracks a remote branch, and which.

 To fetch and checkout the latest changes to a remote branch, that is being tracked by the current local branch,